MaxPleaner/chiptune-cli/README.md

 ### `parallel_chiptune`

-This uses the [parallel](https://github.com/grosser/parallel) ruby gem to run the `play_chiptune` command multiple times in succession.
+This uses the [parallel](https://github.com/grosser/parallel) ruby gem to run the `play_chiptune` command multiple times in parallel.

 The 'intensity' options in `BloopApi.flow` also plays parallel sounds.